straley/squigglier/README.md

 **Squiggler is in alpha and changing rapidly.**

-Squgglier is an enhanced SVG rendering engine designed to produce animated content.
+Squigglier is an enhanced SVG rendering engine designed to produce animated content.
-Squgglier works with existing SVG elements and HTML pages and polyfills additional functionality.
+Squigglier works with existing SVG elements and HTML pages and polyfills additional functionality.

 ## Installation